infracost/docs/docs/features/usage_based_resources.md

 ### Credentials

 This functionality uses the AWS credentials from the default AWS credential provider chain.
-To set or override these use the `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` environment variables.
-If you're using AssumeRole, something like this should work:
+To set or override these use the `AWS_PROFILE`, `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` environment variables.
+These can also be set in a [config-file](/docs/features/config_file/) for multi-project setups.

+If you're using AssumeRole, something like the following should work but only for one AWS account.
+Terraform/Terragrunt projects that use multiple AWS accounts are not supported with this method.

 ```shell
 aws sts assume-role --role-arn <arn> --role-session-name <session name>